Shagshag/prestashop-documentation/WebserviceSpecificManagementImagesCore.md

 * Visibility: **public**
 * This method is defined by [WebserviceSpecificManagementInterface](WebserviceSpecificManagementInterface)
-* This method is defined in [classes/webservice/WebserviceSpecificManagementImages.php line 30](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/webservice/WebserviceSpecificManagementImages.php#30)
+* This method is defined in [classes/webservice/WebserviceSpecificManagementImages.php line 30](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/webservice/WebserviceSpecificManagementImages.php#L30)

-### setWsObject
+### <a name="method-setWsObject"></a>setWsObject

     mixed WebserviceSpecificManagementInterface::setWsObject(\WebserviceRequestCore $obj)